snshahgit/concrete-compressive-strength-estimator/README.md

 ## SETUP

-Step 1: `pip uninstall -y -r requirements.txt`
+Step 1: Build a virtual environment or a docker container

-Step 2: `pip install -r requirements.txt`
+Step 2: `pip install -r requirements.txt` to install all the dependencies

-Step 3: `python ccse.py`
+Step 3: To run the app, `streamlit run App.py` in the terminal open in the working directory